calstar/star-gitbook/intro-projects/airframe.md

 {% file src="../.gitbook/assets/l1\_example\_cad.zip" caption="Example SolidWorks Model" %}

+**Level 1 Build:**
+The original goal was for new members to be able to collectively build a Level 1 rocket, using the designs you each created, and launch the rocket.
+The purpose of this collective project is for new members to gain hands-on experience building a high powered rocket.
+This will likely not happen during the fall semester given the circumstances created by coronavirus.
+If conditions do improve by spring semester, this is something that the new members of Airframe will pursue.

-## Returning Members Project
+## Returning Members Intro Project

 ![](../.gitbook/assets/img_5739%20%281%29.jpg)

-The returning member project for Airframe will be the design of a 4 in. diameter rocket.
+The returning member project for Airframe will be the design of a 4 inch diameter stage separation rocket.
+You may use the examples of a stage separation ork provided on the STAR Google Drive in the folder Systems>StageSep Documents.
 Specs will be updated as decided by Systems.